chromatone/chromatone.center/theory/notes/evolution/index.md

 ---
 title: Evolution of european notation systems
-subtitle: From neumes to staves
+description: From neumes to staves
 date: 2021-08-19

 cover: hooks_and_banners.png